L-Theanine for Dogs [Supplement Guide 2024]

 Shop our solutions →

 With busy schedules and so many things on our minds, stress consumes us in our everyday lives.
-Similarly, dogs can get stressed out too, however, they may stress out for reasons you may not be aware of.
-No one wants to see their dog unhappy.
+Similarly, dogs can get stressed out too, however, they may stress out for a few reasons that you may not be aware of.
+No one wants to see their furry friend or dog unhappy.
 Therefore, it is important to understand what causes stress in dogs and learn how you can treat it if your beloved companion is affected.
 A supplement backed by science, L-Theanine offers anti-stress and anti-anxiety effects that can help your dog in times of stress.

 What is L-Theanine?